 Cyber-insurance premiums started rising 5% to 25% late last year.
 The dramatic rise so far has not caused insurers to scale back coverage because cyber policies usually cover more than ransom: data recovery, legal liabilities, and negotiators fluent in hackers’ native languages.

 Some carriers are reportedly looking into price adjustments, and are considering developing ransomware policies separate from general cyber coverage.

 The bottom line?
 What are you doing to protect your business from a ransom attack?
 What procedures are being put in place to minimize the risk of a potential attack?
 Most important, is your company insured properly – if at all – in the event of a ransom attack?

 It would be great to meet with you and discuss what we can do to help.
-Please, call or email me to get started.
+Please, call our office to get started.